savas-t/create-plaingrid/README.md

 This reason, and the fact that most of the grid systems I found were providing additional stuff I don't want/need, motivated me to make a system myself.

 The CSS `display: grid` property is now [widely supported across major browsers](https://caniuse.com/?search=css%20grid) just like [flexbox](https://caniuse.com/?search=css%20flexbox).

+### Note

+If you are using Tailwind CSS, you don't need Plaingrid.
+Tailwind CSS already comes with classes which can realize what Plaingrid does.
+But those classes are tied to Tailwind CSS, and can not be used without it, while Plaingrid is **independent from your styling system**.

 ## License